COVID19StatePolicy/SocialDistancing/README.md

   - Unwin et al, 2020.
 "State-level tracking of COVID-19 in the United States." https://www.medrxiv.org/content/10.1101/2020.07.13.20152355v1?rss=1%22

   - Krishnamachari et al, 2020.
 "Effects of Government Mandated Social Distancing Measures on Cumulative Incidence of COVID-19 in the United States and its Most Populated Cities." https://www.medrxiv.org/content/10.1101/2020.05.22.20110460v1

+  - White & Hébert-Dufresne, 2020.
+"State-level variation of initial COVID-19 dynamics in the United States: The role of local government interventions." https://www.medrxiv.org/content/10.1101/2020.04.14.20065318v1

   - Gupta et al, 2020.
 "Tracking Public and Private Responses to the COVID-19 Epidemic: Evidence from State and Local Government Actions." _NBER Working Paper No. 27027_: https://www.nber.org/papers/w27027